cscart/docs/en/user_guide/addons/customer_to_vendor_communication/set_up_communication.rst

 #.
 In the user group settings, next to the **Message center: customer-to-vendor communication** and **Message center: vendor-to-admin communication** fields choose the options you need.

 #.
 Open the **Vendors → Vendors** page.

 #.
+Choose a vendor you want to set restrictions to, and click his name.

+#.
 The vendor's settings will open.
 Click **View vendor users**.